ehbrandon/icj-consortium.org/src/index.md

 sharing: false
 category: home
 comments: false
+title: The International Criminal Justice Consortium
 ---
-> The ICJC is an independent, nonpartisan alliance of international organisations committed to the support of the International Criminal Court (ICC) and international criminal justice at the national level.
+> An independent, nonpartisan alliance of international organisations committed to the support of the International Criminal Court (ICC) and international criminal justice at the national level.